25prabhu10/notes/docs/Languages/C-Sharp/Entity_Framework_Core.md

 It is an abstraction of the data access layer, it hides the details of how exactly the data is saved or retrieved from the underlying data source (such as databases, flat files, web services, etc.)

 - The details of how the data is stored and retrieved is in the respective repository
+- It provides a single point of entry for retrieving and manipulating data, allowing the rest of the application to be decoupled from the specifics of the data storage layer

 ## Migrations